maxgdev/portfolio/README.md

-Thhis Portfolio project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Portfolio project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Credits:
 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from www.flaticon.com